 Unfortunately, there are some limitations to simplified issue life insurance.
 They’re usually for lower coverage amounts (many only go up to $100,000) so you may not be able to get a policy that fits your needs.
 They’re also usually more expensive than comparable policies that go through traditional underwriting, since the insurer is taking on additional risk by not vetting your health as closely as they might have otherwise.
 That makes simplified issue life insurance an option that’s not ideal for most people, who can secure better rates through a traditional term policy.

-For a full explanation of everything that simplified issue life insurance entails, see our guide here.
+For a full explanation of details, see our full guide to simplified issue life insurance.

 Simplified issue life insurance used to be one of the only ways to avoid taking the medical exam, and we’ve already discussed the (literal) cost you get for this convenience.
 Luckily, in recent years there’s been a more affordable alternative available with some insurers: accelerated underwriting.